 The primary thing that resistors do is limit current (moving charges).
-The current (I) in amps through a resistor depends on the voltage (V) across the resistor divided by the resistor’s resistance (R) in ohms.
+The current (I) in amps through a resistor is the voltage (V) across the resistor divided by the resistor’s resistance (R) in ohms.
 I = V/R

 Always keep in mind that while passing current, resistors get hot.
-The recommended maximum wattage rating of most resistors is 1/4W, which is recommended to be kept below 1/8W as much as possible.
-Calculating the wattage (P) in watts, of any component, involves taking the voltage (in Volts) across it and multiplying it by the current (in Amps) flowing through it.
+The recommended maximum wattage rating of most resistors is 1/4W, but it is still recommended to stay below 1/8W as much as possible.
+Calculating the wattage (P for power) in watts, of any component, involves taking the voltage (in volts) across it and multiplying that by the current (I) (in amps) flowing through it.
 P = VI

 - I = V/R (current equals voltage divided by resistance).
 Ohms law formula for current from a certain voltage and resistance.